ppy/osu-wiki/wiki/Play_style/en.md

 Players who use a Taiko controller carry a Taiko/drum stick in each hand and hit the centre (Red) or rim of the drum (Blue) to register the note based on where it is hit.

-*Notice: Most Taiko controllers connect to the computer by using a Bluetooth connector should there be no USB connector.
-Though this may increase latency.*
+*Notice: Most Taiko controllers connect to the computer by using a Bluetooth connector should there be no USB connector, though this may increase latency.*

 ### Other styles